 Every business has its risks.
 However, woodworking shops are dangerous compared to many other firms;the wood dust can ignite, the blades used to cut wood can cut people, andheavy lumber and finished products can be dropped, potentially hurting people.
-Then there are the standard safety hazards of electrical equipment, which is why woodworking businesses need to keep their staff safe.
+Then there are the standard safety hazards of electrical equipment, which is why woodworking businesses data visualisation tools need to keep their staff safe.
 Here are a few things you can do to improve your staff’s safety and mitigate the risk of property damage, too.

 Limit the Risk that Wood Dust Poses